PostHog/posthog.com/contents/handbook/strategy/strategy.md

 ## How will we be the best?

 * **Engineering-led culture:** Engineers want to deal with engineers.
-* **Remote first:** We will make the company remote-first, to encourage the greatest possible degree of community collaboration.
+* **All Remote:** PostHog has a 100% remote team, to encourage the greatest possible degree of community collaboration.

 ## What are our capabilities, and what else is needed to succeed on this path?